mozzarellathicc/attcerts/README.md

 # BGW210 4.22.5 Cert Extraction

 Exploit works on the BGW210.
 Status on other devices is unknown.

+This method can take many attempts to succeed.
+If anyone is able to improve the consistency, please let me know.

 <a id="toc"></a>
 - [Resources](#user-content-resources)
 - [Prerequisites](#user-content-prerequisites)